Anhtank123/uitest/README.md

  Button:Set("Refresh")

  local Slider = Tab:CreateSlider({
-   Name = "Slider Example",
+   Name = "Speed",
    Range = {0, 200},
    Increment = 1,
-   Suffix = "Bananas",
+   Suffix = "Speed",
-   CurrentValue = 10,
+   CurrentValue = 1,
    Flag = "Slider1", -- A flag is the identifier for the configuration file, make sure every element has a different flag if you're using configuration saving to ensure no overlaps
    Callback = function(Value)
       game.Players.LocalPLayers.Character.Humanoid.WalkSpeed = (value)